eager7/go-ecoball/launch/README.md

 ```
 # Configuration file for shard network startup

-# Number of nodes per shard
-size = 2

-# Network host IP address list and the number of Committee and Shard on each physical machine
+# Network host IP address list and the number of Producer and Candidate on each physical machine
 # The key string represents the host IP address
-# The first value represents the number of Committee nodes
+# The first value represents the number of Producer nodes
-# The second value represents the number of Shard nodes
+# The second value represents the number of Candidate nodes
 [network]
 "192.168.9.43" = [2, 4]